Marietta, Ohio: 20th century

 As transportation advanced along railroads and highways, Marietta was initially passed by.
 From 1868 to 1870, the B & O Railroad built a bridge to connect Parkersburg, West Virginia and Belpre; and the National Road went further north through Zanesville.

 But the Pennsylvania Railroad expanded in the late 19th century and had a station in Marietta, running 26 daily trains between Marietta and Pittsburgh.
 After WWII passenger service decreased as the railroads restructured and the federal government invested in highway construction.
 The last rail passenger service ended in 1953.
 Marietta was relatively isolated from new travel routes until 1967, when I-77 was opened with close access to the city.

-Before the United States entered the Great War, a group of 23 young men went from Marietta College to serve in France in 1917 as an ambulance unit; four died in battle.
+Before the United States entered World War I, a group of 23 young men went from Marietta College to serve in France in 1917 as an ambulance unit; four died in battle.
 In 1937–1938, during the US celebration of the Northwest Territory, France gave a plaque to the city of Marietta, which was installed on the French monument, to commemorate these young men and their service.

 In 1939, the Sons and Daughters of Pioneer Rivermen was established in Marietta during the Great Depression to celebrate the city's substantial river history and its people.
 Two years later the Ohio River Museum was opened.
 In 1972, the museum campus was totally redesigned.

 The 2016 Ohio State of the State address was held at People's Bank Theater on April 6.
 The speech was given by governor John Kasich.